 Function

 The manufacturer of a spacecraft (or payload) provides configuration data that Mission Operations requires to configure its systems.
 This includes the on-board software, spacecraft database, on-board control procedures and operational procedures.
-The manufacturer may retain responsibility for maintenance of any or all of these for the duration of the mission, or alternatively they may be provided initially and handed over to Mission Operations for maintenance.
+The manufacturer may be delegated responsibility for maintenance of any or all of these for the duration of the mission, or alternatively they may be provided initially and handed over to Mission Operations for maintenance.

-The manufacturer also provides analysis and support in the event of spacecraft anomalies and may perform long-term performance monitoring of the spacecraft or payload systems.
+The manufacturer may also provide analysis and support in the event of spacecraft anomalies and may perform long-term performance monitoring of the spacecraft or payload systems.
 Following such analysis, updates to on-board software, spacecraft database, on-board operations procedures or operational procedures may be provided.

 Required Interfaces